intel/qatlib/README.md

 * Dynamic instances
 * Intel® Key Protection Technology (KPT)
 * Event driven polling
-* More than 16 processes per end point
+* More than 16 processes per end point (16 is the maximum)
 * accumulateXXHash when combined with autoSelectBestHuffmanTree
 * accumulateXXHash in Decompression or Combined sessions
 * integrityCrcCheck for Compression direction requests

 ## Environmental Assumptions

 The following assumptions are made concerning the deployment environment:
-* Users within the same processing domain must be trusted.
+* Users within the same processing domain must be trusted, i.e.: on the same host or within the same virtual machine, users must trust each other.
-* The Intel® QAT device should not be exposed (via the "user space direct" deployment model) to untrusted users.
+* The library can be used by unprivileged users if those users are included in the 'qat' group.
 * DRAM is considered to be inside the trust boundary.
 The typical memory protection schemes provided by the Intel architecture processor and memory controller, and by the operating system, prevent unauthorized access to these memory regions.
-* A QuickAssist kernel driver for the supported device is installed, which has discovered and initialised the device, exposing the VFs.
+* A QuickAssist kernel driver for the supported device is installed, which has discovered and initialized the device, exposing the VFs.
 This driver is included in the Linux kernel, see [INSTALL](INSTALL) for information about which kernel to use.
 * The library can be used by unprivileged users if that user is included in the 'qat' group.